PhilSmith4003/PhilSmith4003/README.md

 - 🌱 I’m currently learning about penetration testing through a Pentester Lab, and am currently in high school.

-- 📫 Email me at jdlarson47@gmail.com if you want to contact me about jobs or anything at all.
+- 📫 Email me at jdlarson47@gmail.com if you want to contact me about anything